Skip to content

 Welcome to This Week in Waste, a series by Citizens Against Government Waste (CAGW) that highlights how taxpayer dollars are being wasted in the federal, state, and local levels of government and efforts to fight back against this spendthrift behavior.
 CBO Confirms That 340B Drives Up Costs for Taxpayers A September 9, 2025, Congressional Budget Office […]

-Communications, Congress, Federal Communications Commission, General Waste, Internet, Telecommunications
+Communications, Congress, FCC, General Waste, Internet, Telecommunications

 First Responder Communications Remain Vital on the 24th Anniversary of 9/11